Island-class ferry: Construction and service history

 In its first two years of service, the Island Discovery was replaced multiple times by the Island Aurora, Island K'ulut'a, and Island Nagalis on the Powell River – Texada Island route due to mechanical issues.
 The Island K'ulut'a also spent a brief period of time on the Alert Bay – Port McNeill – Sointula route.
 In preparation for dual-ship service on both Route 19 (Gabriola Island) and Route 23 (Quadra Island), the Island Aurora conducted test sailings with the primary vessel on the routes.
-Island Gwawis also test sailed in tandem with the Quinsam in the days leading up to the new service it would provide.
+Island G̲wawis also test sailed in tandem with the Quinsam in the days leading up to the new service it would provide.

 On December 11, 2023, BC Ferries announced that it has received approval from the Ferry Commissioner to place an order for four additional Island-class vessels.
 These vessel are slated to begin operation in 2027 and will serve the Nanaimo – Gabriola Island and the Campbell River – Quadra Island routes.
 These vessels will also serve as relief vessels and can supplement the existing Island-class vessels to boost capacity on high-demand routes.
 When the new vessels are launched, there will be ten Island-class vessels in total, making this class the largest in BC Ferries' fleet.
 In January 2024, BC Ferries announced that it had awarded the contract to build the four new vessels to Damen Shipyards, who had built the existing six.
 The price for the contract was not made public at the time.
 No Canadian shipyard applied for the bid.
 On July 16, 2024, BC Ferries announced the beginning of steel cutting for the first of the four new vessels at Damen Shipyards Galați.
 On May 22, 2025, the first of the four new battery-equipped diesel-hybrid vessels was launched.

+On November 25, 2025, the four upcoming vessels were gifted their names: The first two vessels were named by the Snuneymuxw First Nation, and the latter two were named by the We Wai Kai and Wei Wai Kum First Nations.
+The announcement also clarified that the first two vessels are destined for Route 23, and the latter two for route 19.